thombergs/cdc-workshop/README.md

 1. Run `./gradlew build` to run the tests and check that a pact file has been created in the folder `target/pacts`

 **Results:**
-* a pact file created from an Gradle build
+* a pact file created from a Gradle build
 * if working with a Pact Broker: the pact file has been published on the Pact Broker

 ### Java Spring Consumer with Spring Cloud Contract